RolandMarchand/lazarus-manor/content/posts/plot-outline/index.md

 - Is there desperation in the characters' actions or emotions?

+- Does the central story event direct the story towards the climax?

+*Checks specific to big scenes:*

 - Does the scene build momentum through escalating conflict?

 - Is the scene long and without padding?

-- Does the central story event direct the story towards the climax?

 *Checks specific to scene clusters:*